SpazioDati/azkaban-groovy-plugin/Readme.md

  - `groovy.remote.cleanup` (*default*: `true`) if set to true, the remote directory will be deleted once this job is completed

 The script binding is the same as `GroovyProcess` job type, so limited to `config` variable.

+This job relies on `GroovyProcess` that, in turn, is a subtype of `JavaProcess` so you can define any other property of that job type (http://azkaban.github.io/azkaban/docs/2.5/#builtin-jobtypes).
+For instance, you can specify the maximum heap memory for the newly spawned JVM by using `Xmx` property.

 #### Working directory